zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/sgRNADesign1.0/README.md

 **off_threshold**: the off target penalty threshold (default=20), sgRNAs with potential off-target site carrying penalty score lower than the threshold will be eliminated.
 For the detailed description of the scoring method, please check our paper.
 Briefly, we suggest off_threshold >= 20 for library design.
 In situations where more sgRNAs are desired, the threshold can be decreased to 10, where the off-target effect of CRISPRi is still very slight as previously reported (Gilbert Luke et al., Cell 2014).

 **strand**: whether the sgRNA is designed targeting (binding) to the template or nontemplate stand of a coding gene (default=nontemplate, nontemplate or template is accepted).
-It is suggested by previous reports that dCas9 based CRISPRi system used in this work exhibits better activity when targeting to non-template strand in the coding region.
+It is suggested by previous reports that dCas9 based CRISPRi system used in this work exhibits **better activity when targeting to non-template strand in the coding region**.

 **negative**: choose whether to design negative control sgRNAs (sgRNA with no significant target across the genome, which is used as negative control in the following pooled screening experiment and data analysis) for the experiment(yes or no， default=yes).
 We strongly recommend to include the negative control sgRNAs.
 For the description of negative control sgRNA usage, see our paper.